ArkEcosystemArchive/legacy-docs/DeveloperGuide/HowToContribute.md

 - Set up your development environment, and start using the product : go through the use cases, test it.
 You might find a bug or something you can improve.
 - You can also check the closed issues to see what's been done : it can give you some ideas on what to do next.

-When you've found something to work on, check and follow the GitHub workflow (link).
+When you've found something to work on, check and follow the GitHub workflow in the next section.

 ### Documentation